 our tangible and intangible heritage.
-The Indian Digital Heritage project highlighted the art, architecture and cultural legacy of the UNESCO World Heritage site of Hampi in Karnataka, the medieval capital of the Vijayanagara dynasty.
-Around 27 national institutes, academic and other research organizations participated in this endeavour which came to a successful conclusion in 2016.
+The Indian Digital Heritage project highlighted the art, architecture, and cultural legacy of the UNESCO World Heritage site of Hampi in Karnataka, the medieval capital of the Vijayanagara dynasty.
+Around 27 national institutes, academic and other research organizations participated in this endeavor which came to a successful conclusion in 2016.

 Augmented Reality based Interactions with Physical Models of Monuments